LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/StringLocalization/string-localization.md

 indicator: messaging
 ---

 The SDK contains language folders for each language supported.
 For a list of supported languages, see [LiveEngage System Requirements and Language Support](https://ce-sr.s3.amazonaws.com/CA/Admin/Sys%20req/System%20requirements.pdf).
-Each folder contains LPLocalizable.strings file, where all strings are located for a specific language.
+Each folder contains LPLocalizable.strings file for a specific language.

 The example below contains four language folders:

-* **en.lproj**: strings in English.
-Used in case the host app/device language is not supported by us.
+* **en.lproj**: English strings (used in case we do not support the host app/device language)
-* **fr.lproj**: strings in French.
+* **fr.lproj**: French strings
-* **pt.lproj**: strings in Portuguese.
+* **pt.lproj**: Portuguese strings
-* **pt-PT.lproj**: strings in Portuguese (Portugal).
+* **pt-PT.lproj**: Portuguese (Portugal) strings

 The SDK allows you to override the string localization of any supported language in LiveEngage.

-To apply a custom localization files with your own strings, create **LPLocalizable.strings** files for relevant languages inside your app, which will include the keys you would like to override.
+To apply a custom localization file with your strings, create **LPLocalizable.strings** files for relevant languages inside your app, which includes the keys you would like to override.

-**Example**: Overriding the SDK string of 'send’ in English:
+**Example**: Overriding the SDK English string of `send`:

-1. Create in your app a new localization Base file called LPLocalizable.strings which will include your supported language: 'New file…’ -> 'Strings file’ -> 'Create’
+1. In your app, create a new localization Base file called LPLocalizable.strings which includes your supported language:

+   **New file > Strings file > Create**

-2. Add new key: "send" = "<ANY NEW VALUE>";
+2. Add new key:

+   `"send" = "<ANY NEW VALUE>";`

+3. Mark the LPLocalizable.strings file as localized:

+   1. Tap the **LPLocalizable.string** file.

+   2. Open the file inspector.

-3. Mark this _LPLocalizable.strings_ file as localized: Tap on _LPLocalizable.strings_ file -> Open the file inspector -> Go to 'Localization’ section -> Tap 'Localize…’
+   3. Go to **Localization** section and Tap **Localize**.

-4. **Adding a new supported language**
+4. Add a new supported language:

-* Open project settings
+   1. Open project settings.

-* Info tab
-* Under Localizations, press '+’ sign
+   2. On the Info tab, under Localizations, press the plus (+).

-* Choose the new language you would like to support.
+   3. Choose the new language you want to support.

-5.  **Attaching a Strings file to existing supported languages**:
+5. Attaching a Strings file to existing supported languages:

-* Choose the desired strings file
+   1. Choose the desired strings file.

-* Open the file inspector
+   2. Open the file inspector.

-* Under localizations, choose the relevant languages.
+   3. Under localizations, choose the relevant languages.

-Your 'send’ string implementation will override the localization in English in the SDK
+Your `send` string implementation overrides the localization in English.

-In order to print all localized keys with a default English value in the SDK, call the following:
+Print all localized keys with a default English value in the SDK:

 ```swift
 LPMessagingSDK.instance.printAllLocalizedKeys()